evamlau/LocustKing/README.txt

 LocustKing The Game
 Creators: Eva Lau @evamlau, Ethan Lebowitz @EthanLebowitz, Karina Thanawala @kthanawala21

-Created for as the final project for CS-112
+Created for as the final project for CS-112 in 2018.

 To compile:
 javac *.java